These regulations are also available in a PDF format.

 Students may not take a course more than twice unless they also receive approval under UFV's Course Repeat policy (86).

-When a graduate student has been admitted, the Graduate Program Committee will exercise general supervision and counselling for the student through the Chair of the Graduate Program Committee or a faculty member designated by the chair, until a supervisor or supervisory committee, as stipulated by the program, is appointed.
+When a graduate student has been admitted to a graduate program, the Graduate Program Committee will provide general academic guidance of the program requirements for the student through the Chair of the Graduate Program Committee or a faculty member designated by the Chair, until a supervisor or supervisory committee, as stipulated by the program, is appointed.

-In consultation with the student, the Graduate Program Committee will ensure that a supervisor is appointed as soon as possible after admission to the graduate program.
-The supervisor is the person principally responsible for supervising the student throughout the degree program.
-A supervisor must have received supervisory status from the Senate Graduate Studies Committee.
+In consultation with the student, the Graduate Program Committee will ensure that a supervisor is appointed prior to beginning their thesis, major paper or research paper.
+A supervisor must have received supervisory status from the AVP REGS.

 A supervisor who is planning to be off campus for more than three months shall arrange for proper supervision of the student during this absence.
-The Graduate Program Committee and the AVP Research, Engagement, & Graduate Studies shall be informed in writing of the arrangement.
+The Graduate Program Committee and the AVP REGS shall be informed in writing of the arrangement.

-The supervisory committee consists of the senior supervisor and at least one other person.
-In consultation with the student, the Graduate Program Committee will ensure that the senior supervisor is appointed as soon as possible after admission to the graduate program.
-The senior supervisor, in consultation with the student, shall recommend the composition of the supervisory committee.
-Normally, this recommendation shall be made during the same semester in which the senior supervisor is appointed.
+Supervision responsibilities and structure are determined at the discretion of the school/department.
+The supervisory committee consists of the supervisor and at least one other person.
+In consultation with the student, the Graduate Program Committee will ensure that the supervisor is appointed prior to beginning their thesis, major paper or research paper.
+The supervisor, in consultation with the student, may recommend the composition of the supervisory committee.
+Normally, this recommendation shall be made during the same semester in which the supervisor is appointed.

-The composition of a supervisory committee shall be approved by the Graduate Program Committee and forwarded to the AVP Research, Engagement, & Graduate Studies for final approval.
-All members of the supervisory committee must have received supervisory status from the Senate Graduate Studies Committee.
+The composition of a supervisory committee shall be approved by the Graduate Program Committee and forwarded to the AVP REGS for final approval.
+All members of the supervisory committee must have received supervisory status from the AVP REGS.

-The senior supervisor chairs the supervisory committee.
-The supervisory committee is responsible for helping the student develop a program of study leading to a degree and for reporting to the Graduate Program Committee at least once a year on the student's progress towards completing the degree requirements.
-The supervisory committee shall be available to the student for consultation on a regular basis.
+The supervisor chairs the supervisory committee.
+The GPC chair and /or supervisory committee may be responsible for helping the student develop a program of study leading to a degree and for reporting to the Graduate Program Committee at least once a year on the student's progress towards completing the degree requirements.
+The GPC Chair and/or the supervisor may be available to the student for consultation as needed.

 Continuity of supervision is important in all graduate work.
-As a consequence, after a supervisory committee is established, a change in supervisory committee, especially a change in senior supervisor, may be made only on the basis of strong reasons.
+As a consequence, after a supervisory committee is established, a change in supervisory committee membership, especially a change in supervisor, may be made only on the basis of strong reasons.

 A request for a change in the supervisory committee may come from the student or any member of the supervisory committee.
 It shall be sent to the Graduate Program Committee accompanied by the reasons, in writing, for the proposed change.
-If the Graduate Program Committee concurs in the request, it shall be sent to the AVP Research, Engagement, & Graduate Studies for final approval.
+If the Graduate Program Committee concurs in the request, it shall be sent to the AVP REGS for final approval.

-Applied master’s degree programs may allow the transfer of equivalent graduate level credits from other recognized institutions as well as, wherever appropriate, the recognition of prior learning.
-However, a minimum of 75 percent of the academic requirements for the completion of an applied master’s degree, a graduate certificate, or a graduate diploma must be completed by the student at UFV.
+Graduate Programs may allow the transfer of equivalent graduate level credits from other recognized institutions as well as, wherever appropriate, the recognition of prior learning.
+However, a minimum of 75% of the academic requirements for the completion of a master’s degree must be completed by the student at UFV.

 A graduate student may apply to take one or more courses at another university for credit towards a degree at UFV under the following conditions:

-If a student's progress appears to be unsatisfactory, the supervisory committee or the Chair of the Graduate Program Committee shall make a written report to the Graduate Program Committee, and provide a copy to the student.
-That committee shall consider whether the student's progress has been satisfactory, the Graduate Program Committee, on consultation with the supervisory committee, if one has been appointed, may:
+If a student's progress appears to be unsatisfactory, the Chair of the Graduate Program Committee shall make a written report to the AVP REGS, and provide a copy to the student.
+The Graduate Program Committee, on consultation with the supervisory committee, if one has been appointed, may:

 The student concerned has the right to appear before the Graduate Program Committee when the case is considered, and may submit any materials relevant to the case.
-A student who is required to withdraw shall be informed, in writing, with a copy to the AVP Research, Engagement, & Graduate Studies.
-If required to improve within a specific period of time, the student shall be informed in writing as to what precisely is required, with a copy to the AVP Research, Engagement, & Graduate Studies.
+A student who is required to withdraw shall be informed, in writing, with a copy to the AVP REGS.
+If required to improve within a specific period of time, the student shall be informed in writing as to what precisely is required, with a copy to the AVP REGS.

-Any decision of the Graduate Program Committee under the provisions of this section may be appealed to the AVP Research, Engagement, & Graduate Studies, whose decision shall be final.
+Any decision of the Graduate Program Committee under the provisions of this section may be appealed to the AVP REGS, whose decision shall be final.

-Under extenuating circumstances, a student may withdraw from a course without academic penalty after sixty percent (60%) of the course duration.
+Under extenuating circumstances, a student may withdraw from a course without academic penalty after fifty percent (50%) of the course duration.
 Such circumstances must be beyond the control of the student (e.g., medical or financial crisis).
-Permission of the senior supervisor, if one has been appointed, and the Chair of the Graduate Program Committee is required.
+Permission of the supervisor, if one has been appointed, and the Chair of the Graduate Program Committee is required.

-A student who has withdrawn from a graduate-level program and who wishes to re-enter the program shall apply for re-admission under the same conditions as any other applicant.
+A student who has withdrawn from UFV and who wishes to re-enter shall apply for permission under the same conditions as any other applicant.

-A student who does not register in accordance with Continuity of Registration requirements will be withdrawn from the program.
+A student who does not register in accordance with 3.3 is considered to have withdrawn from UFV.

-Each candidate for an applied master’s degree with a thesis shall be examined by an examining committee comprised of:
+Each candidate in a program with a major paper shall be examined by an examining committee comprised of:

 The possible outcomes are:

-Each candidate in a program with a major paper, project, or extended essay shall be examined by an examining committee comprised of:
+Each candidate for a master’s degree with a thesis shall be examined by an examining committee comprised of:

-Once a student has successfully defended his/her thesis and completed any minor revisions that may be required, or completed the requirements associated with a major paper, project, or extended essay, the supervisor shall recommend that the degree be awarded.
-The Chair of the Graduate Program Committee will ensure that all program requirements have been met and forward the recommendation to the AVP Research, Engagement, & Graduate Studies, who will review the recommendation and send it to the Registrar for presentation to Senate.
+Once a student has successfully defended their examination of major paper or thesis and completed any revisions that may be required, the supervisor shall recommend that the degree be awarded.
+The Chair of the Graduate Program Committee will ensure that all program requirements have been met and forward the recommendation to the AVP REGS, who will review the recommendation and send it to the Registrar for presentation to Senate.

-The title of the thesis, major paper, project, or extended essay will be recorded on the student's transcript.
+The title of the thesis or major paper will be recorded on the student's transcript.

-Following the Library’s requirements as stated in Formatting and Submission Requirements for Graduate Major Papers, Theses, Extended Essays or Projects, the required unbound copies of the final draft of the completed document shall be sent to the library together with an approval form from the senior supervisor certifying that all required revisions have been made.
-In addition, an electronic version of the final draft of the project, extended essay or thesis shall be submitted to the library, in a format stipulated by the library.
+Following the library’s requirements as stated in Formatting and Submission Requirements for Graduate Major Papers or the Formatting and Submission Requirements for Graduate Theses, the required electronic copies of the final draft of the completed document in a format stipulated by the library, shall be sent to the library together with an approval form from the supervisor certifying that all required revisions have been made.

-When a library representative has checked the thesis and accepted the format, the representative will notify the Registrar.
+When a library representative has checked the major paper or thesis and accepted the format, the representative will sign the candidate’s Request to Graduate form and send it to the AVP REGS for final approval and submission to the Registrar’s office.
 No degree will be approved by Senate until the Registrar has been so notified.

-Except as noted in 10.4, the student shall sign a partial copyright license which grants to UFV the right to lend the project, extended essay or thesis to users of the library, and to make partial or single copies for such users.
-Multiple copying is not permitted without written permission from the author except that, if the author is unobtainable, the AVP Research, Engagement, & Graduate Studies may give this permission.
+Except as noted in 10.4, the student shall sign a partial copyright license which grants to UFV the right to lend the major paper or thesis to users of the library, and to make partial or single copies for such users.
+Multiple copying is not permitted without written permission from the author except that, if the author is unobtainable, the AVP REGS may give this permission.

 In the case of theses, except as noted in 10.4, the student shall sign an agreement form authorizing the Library and Archives of Canada to reproduce the thesis and make it available in a variety of formats.

-The results of research conducted at the UFV should be available freely to the public, and it is expected that projects, extended essays and theses will be placed in the library immediately following final revisions.
+The results of research conducted at the UFV should be available freely to the public, and it is expected that major papers and theses will be placed in the library immediately following final revisions.
 It is the responsibility of graduate students to ensure that this policy is communicated clearly to relevant individuals and organizations outside UFV prior to the initiation of any research project.

-A project, extended essay or thesis may be withheld from circulation and from copying for a period of 12 months from the date of defence in order to protect confidential commercial information, patentable material, pending application, or where immediate commercial publication is anticipated.
+A major paper or thesis may be withheld from circulation and from copying for a period of 12 months from the date of defense in order to protect confidential commercial information, patentable material, pending application, or where immediate commercial publication is anticipated.
 No extensions to this time limit will be permitted.
-At the time of defence, a project, extended essay or thesis withholding document requesting and authorizing such delay shall be signed by the student, the senior supervisor, and the AVP Research, Engagement, & Graduate Studies.
-The official copies of the project, extended essay or thesis and all pertinent forms shall be deposited in the library along with the withholding document.
+At the time of defense, a project, extended essay or thesis withholding document requesting and authorizing such delay shall be signed by the student, the supervisor, and the AVP REGS.
+The official copies of the major paper or thesis and all pertinent forms shall be deposited in the library along with the withholding document.
 A copy of the thesis shall not be sent to The Library and Archives of Canada during the restricted period but the abstract of the thesis shall be sent with the period of restriction duly noted.

-Under exceptional circumstances, portions of a project, extended essay or thesis may be withheld from the reference copy of the document that is made available to faculty members and students.
-This procedure must be authorized by the AVP Research, Engagement, & Graduate Studies well before the distribution of the document.
-The AVP Research, Engagement, & Graduate Studies must ensure that only the most confidential material is withheld from the document, and that the overall integrity of the document is preserved.
+Under exceptional circumstances, portions of a major paper or thesis may be withheld from the reference copy of the document that is made available to faculty members and students.
+This procedure must be authorized by the AVP REGS well before the distribution of the document.
+The AVP REGS must ensure that only the most confidential material is withheld from the document, and that the overall integrity of the document is preserved.